S. Korea pastor gets 15-year jail term for raping followers

 "(He said) other kids were taking pills before coming and I should too," the second woman said. "(He said) heaven was a place where everyone was clean and didn't feel shame or lust even if they were naked."

 Lee, reportedly 75, set up his church in Seoul's formerly blue-collar Guro neighborhood in 1982.
 It has more than 135,000 followers, according to the church's website, which is also filled with claims of Lee's miracle cures through prayer.
+Mainstream churches in South Korea have described Lee's church as a cult.